Promotion codes

 If I uploaded the wrong promotion codes, can I update them?

 Yes.
 You can resolve this by deprecating the entire list or using a placeholder to delete the list.
-For more information, see Updating promotion codes.
+For more information, see Updating a promotion code list.

 Can I save a promotion code to a user’s profile for future messages?